bitrise-io/devcenter/docs/getting-started/triggering-builds/trigger-pull-request.md

     ![PR trigger](/img/getting-started/triggering-builds/pull-request-trigger.png)

-1. In the existing trigger "template", click the `SOURCE BRANCH` and `TARGET BRANCH` options.
+1. In the existing trigger, click the `SOURCE BRANCH` and `TARGET BRANCH` options.

     !!! note "`+ ADD TRIGGER` option"
-        If you have an existing trigger set up already, click the `+ ADD TRIGGER` option to set up a new one.
+        If you have your own trigger set up already, click the `+ ADD TRIGGER` option to set up a new one.

 1. Type the names of the source branch and the target branch.
 Make sure there are no spelling errors, otherwise the trigger won't work.